Skip to content

 Language

-Internationalization is supported in the URL and the request body.
-To internationalize your message, click Add Languages and fill out the required fields.
 We recommend selecting your languages before writing your content so you can fill in your text where it belongs in the Liquid.
-See our full list of available languages.
+For our full list of available languages you can use, refer to Languages supported.

 Webhook URL

-The webhook URL, or HTTP URL, specifies your endpoint.
-The endpoint is the place where you’ll be sending the information that you’re capturing in the webhook.
 If you’d like to send information to a vendor, the vendor should provide this URL in their API documentation.
-If you’re sending information to your own systems, check with your development or engineering team to ensure that you’re using the correct URL.
+If you’re sending information to your own systems, check with your development or engineering team to confirm you’re using the correct URL.

 Braze only allows URLs that communicate over standard ports 80 (HTTP) and 443 (HTTPS).